relotnek/medcellar/readme.md

-# Node Cellar Sample Application with Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB #
+# Med Cellar Sample Application with Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB #

-"Node Cellar" is a sample CRUD application built with with Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB.
+"Med Cellar" is a sample CRUD application built with with Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB.

-The application allows you to browse through a list of wines, as well as add, update, and delete wines.
+The application allows you to browse through a list of meds, as well as add, update, and delete meds.

 This application is further documented [here](http://coenraets.org/blog).